 Stage Four: Get Approval Before Finalizing the Contract

 After negotiations are complete and both parties agree, next comes approval.
 In larger companies that need manager approval or have audit procedures, all the requirements for approval will need to be met before finalizing the deal.
 For example, if a company has specific procurement policies, they will need to be met prior to gaining approval for the contract.
 In a contract management platform, this is as simple as setting up an approval workflow so that whoever needs to approve the contract receives a notification and can view, edit, and comment on the contract in real time.

 Stage Five: Execute the Contract

 The signing should be the simplest part of a contract: both parties agree, the wording is exact, and the next step is simply making it official.
 However, many businesses make agreements across the country or even the globe, and getting signatures isn’t as straightforward as meeting in person.
 Especially if deadlines are tight or time zones are incompatible, overnight mail or even email may not be the best way to get signatures faster.
-A legally binding electronic signature can solve all these problems, allowing you to move faster, accelerating signatures and revenue.
+A legally binding online signature (e-signature) can solve all these problems, allowing you to move faster, accelerating signatures and revenue.

 Stage Six: Keep Up With Amendments and Revisions

 Contracts are rarely stagnant.
 Revisions and amendments are a common part of the lifecycle of a contract.
 Tracking changes and the effects for each party can be confusing; however, this is another reason to implement a reliable process, such as a contract lifecycle management platform, to easily record edits and add amendments.
 It’s important to stay ahead of the changes and make sure both parties are fully aware and in agreement on any revisions.